 The waxed suede of the Taft Dragon Boot

-An important part of caring for your suede is keeping it clean.
+An important part of caring for your suede is keeping it clean and free from dirt.
 This is one of those leather types where a simple stain, if poorly handled, could ruin its entire look and appeal.
-Remember to brush immediately after use with a suede brush like this one to remove any dirt or dust hanging around the fiber.
+Remember to brush loose dirt and dust off immediately after use with a suede brush like this one to remove any dirt or dust hanging around the fiber.
 A suede brush with a visibly fuzzy nap (such as a crepe brush) is recommended, but you can always use a brass wire brush for shorter suede fibers.

+Cleaning suede is quite simple.
 Brush the suede nap in one direction to give it a clean and consistent look.
 Keep your strokes light unless you’re working on a stubborn stain.
-For tougher stains, a suede block (included with this suede brush) is ideal.
-Rub hard on the surface in back-and-forth motion to remove ground-in stains and smudges.
-Suede blocks have the added advantage of softening the leather and raising flattened naps.
+A suede eraser or suede block (included with this suede brush) is ideal for tougher stains.
+Rub hard on the surface in a back-and-forth motion to remove tough stains and smudges.
+Suede erasers have the added advantage of softening the leather and raising flattened naps.

-For stains that still won’t budge, treat with vinegar and rubbing alcohol.
-Although liquid in nature, these chemicals will not stain your suede like water would.
+For stubborn stains like salt stains that still won’t budge, treat with vinegar and rubbing alcohol or suede cleaner.
+Although the liquid in nature, these chemicals will not stain your suede leather as water would.
 Pour the chemical onto a clear white washcloth and rub into the stained area.
 Allow to dry and brush up the fabric to remove loosened dirt and straighten the nap.
 Whatever you do, do not use water to treat stains.

-What If Water or Liquid Gets Into it?
+What If Water or Liquid Gets Onto Suede Footwear?

 Now it’s time to let them dry.
 Stick a shoe tree covered with a blank white paper in the shoe and keep to dry away from any direct heat.
 The shoe tree will help keep the shape as the paper absorbs the remaining excess moisture.
-Don’t attempt to speed up the drying by placing under direct heat, but it’s not a bad idea to use a hair dryer — gently — while brushing.
+Don’t attempt to speed up the drying by placing it under direct heat, but it’s not a bad idea to gently use a hair dryer while brushing.
 To lift the nap of the dampened suede, consider using that suede eraser over the entire upper.
+Shoe trees also make your boots smell better.

-What if you get oil on your suede?
+What if you get oil on your suede shoes or boots?
 Immediately blot it out using talcum powder or cornstarch.
-Sprinkle the powder on the soiled area and allow it some time to settle into the leather.
-Wait until the powder begins to look oily, which should be about an hour or so, and then brush it off with a soft brush.
+Sprinkle the powder on the soiled area and allow it time to settle into the leather.
+Wait until the powder begins to look oily, which should be about an hour or so, and then brush off your suede boot or shoe with a soft brush.
 Do this over until there is no trace of oil anymore.
 Then brush to restore the nap of the suede.

 Keeping Suede Safe